modyo/modyo-docs/docs/en/widgets/investments/stocks.md

 # Stocks

-In the Stock widget clients can find all the information about available stocks, along with market information and a module for quick and simple online trading.
+In the Stock widget, clients can find all the information about available stocks, along with market information and a module for quick and simple online trading.

 #### Installation: